Drugmakers to join forces to make millions of Ebola vaccine doses

-LONDON Leading drugmakers plan to work together to speed up the development of an Ebola vaccine and hope to produce millions of doses for use next year.
+LONDON Leading drugmakers plan to work together to accelerate development of an Ebola vaccine and produce millions of doses of the most effective experimental product for use next year.

-U.S. firm Johnson & Johnson said on Wednesday that it aims to produce at least 1 million doses of its two-step vaccine next year and has already discussed collaboration with Britain's GlaxoSmithKline, which is working on a rival vaccine.
+Johnson & Johnson (JNJ.N) said on Wednesday that it aims to produce at least 1 million doses of its two-step vaccine next year and has already discussed collaboration with Britain's GlaxoSmithKline (GSK.L), which is working on a rival vaccine.

-The economics of an Ebola vaccine are still unclear but drug companies with an eye on their reputations are under pressure to respond to the major international health crisis now ravaging one of the poorest corners of Africa.

-J&J's head of research Paul Stoffels said it was important to have several experimental vaccine candidates in development, since it is not clear which ones will work, but resources could in future be focused on one clear winner.
+The U.S. group's head of research Paul Stoffels said the two companies would support each other's work and could combine their vaccines if that made sense, while other companies without an Ebola treatment are ready to provide production capacity.

 The World Health Organization (WHO) hopes that tens of thousands of people in West Africa, including frontline healthcare workers, can start receiving Ebola vaccines from January as part of large-scale clinical trials.

-Minister of Information Lewis Brown said: "It is important to remember clinical trials are in their early stages.
-We should not be complacent.
-The good news today should spur on further research into a disease that has been ignored for far too long."

-The first doses of GSK's Ebola vaccine are expected to be ready late this year.
-"It will give WHO and other agencies a useful tool," Witty said, adding that the GSK product was likely to be the first vaccine to be deployed on a limited basis.

-Witty and Stoffels said they had talked several times in recent days about collaboration, including swapping ideas on production and vaccine development.
-"It might even be that we have to combine their vaccine with ours," Stoffels said.
+"I have spoken with (GSK chief executive) Andrew Witty over the past few days several times as colleagues on how we are going to solve this," Stoffels told reporters.
+"It might even be that we have to combine their vaccine with ours."

-J&J expects the accelerated work on its Ebola vaccine, which has been helped by recent advances in technology, would yield 250,000 doses by May.
+J&J said the accelerated work on its Ebola vaccine, which has been helped by recent advances in technology, would yield 250,000 doses by May.

 BOOST FOR BAVARIAN NORDIC